 "Rubber Odor: All products made with SBR rubber, including automobile tires, have a distinct rubber odor.
 This odor eventually off-gasses leaving no detectable odor.
 Under ideal conditions, the Tire Veneer, upon arrival to the job site, should be unpacked immediately and the tiles or rolls laid out near where they are to be installed.
 This will allow them to off-gas or breath.
 The more time available for this the better.
 Recognizing that ideal conditions rarely exist, after installation, increasing the room temperature as high as possible overnight will accelerate the off-gassing process."

 I have a rubber purse that I'm currently keeping on my back porch and after a couple days it seems to be "off-gassing" successfully.

 I recently purchased a balance ball that you use to excercise with.
 The rubber on the ball smells so bad it makes me nauseous.
 The company said the smell will never go away because of the materials used to make it.
-Does anyone have any experience with this sort of problem and if so have you had any success removing the smell?

 I'd like to know the same.

 I recently bought a really good bra from VS. It's one of those sports bras with padding.
 When I came home with it, I noticed it smelled like burnt rubber!
 The smell is so overpowering.
 I've washed it four times since then, tried spraying it, etc., but the smell doesn't seem to budge!
 I'd hate to have to chuck it.
 Any ideas?
 It smells the strongest at the padding.